mezzio/mezzio/docs/book/v1/features/router/uri-generation.md

   $route->setName('foo'); // "foo"
   ```

 Clearly, this can become difficult to remember.
-As such, Expressive offers the
+As such, Mezzio offers the
 ability to specify a custom string for the route name as an additional, optional
 argument to any of the above: